pnp/sp-dev-fx-webparts/samples/react-securitygrid/README.md

 ## Summary

-React-securitygrid is an SPFX webpart that uses React and Office-UI-Fabric to render a grid showing which users have access to which lists/libraries/folders/files on a Web as shown here:
+React-securitygrid is an SPFX web part that uses React and Office-UI-Fabric to render a grid showing which users have access to which lists/libraries/folders/files on a Web as shown here:

 ![config panel](./src/images/MainDisplay.gif)